northcoder-repo/hugo_i18n_demo/README.md

 A basic demo using [Hugo](https://gohugo.io/) - the static website generation framework.

-In particular this is the simplest possible site I could build to take advantage of Hugo' [i18n](https://gohugo.io/content-management/multilingual/) support.
+In particular this is the simplest possible site I could build to take advantage of Hugo's [i18n](https://gohugo.io/content-management/multilingual/) support.

 It doesn't use any third party themes.